February 22, 2012

 William Blake…English Romantic Poet (1757-1827)

-Now, I like challenges when it comes to woodworking because it is a good test of one’s skills and it also allows the craftsman to broaden their abilities.
-A wood project that provides a challenge also requires inspiration and the risk of failure.
-This was the time that I decided to tackle segmented wood turning.
+Now, I like challenges when it comes to woodworking because it is a good test of one’s skills.
+It is a challenge that allows the craftsman to broaden their abilities.
+A wood project that provides a challenge like this also requires inspiration and there’s always the risk of failure when learning something new.
+This was the time that I decided to sharpen my woodturning gouges and prepare myself to tackle segmented woodturning.

-My first bowl turning project was a fruit bowl made of beautiful black walnut, cherry, and white oak.
-It measure 12 1/2″ in diameter and 4-1/2″ high.
-As I started making this wooden bowl I realized the importance of getting the angles of the saw blade right for accurate compound miters.
+My first bowl of segmented woodturning was a fruit bowl made of beautiful black walnut, cherry, and white oak.
+It measures 12 1/2″ in diameter and 4-1/2″ high.
+As I started making this wooden bowl I realized the critical importance of getting the angles of the saw blade right for accurate compound miters.
 There are 12 staves for this wood bowl and the angles have to meet dead-on for the bowl to be made successfully.
 I created more of a challenge for myself by adding vertical spacers of white oak in between the mitered staves for this wooden bowl.
 Before long there would be other segmented bowls to follow.

-Before I cut the staves I always practiced on MDF to see if I had accurate miter angles.
-This took some time and patience to get it right.
+Before I cut the staves for segmented woodturning, I always practiced making the angled cuts on the 10″ compound miter saw.
+Scrap MDF was used to see if the miter angles were now in fact accurate.
+This took a little time and patience to get it just right.
 Eventually, I got six staves to form the walls of half of a bowl.
 All miters matched up fine, but the two outsides angles were not quite flat when laid on the surface of the table saw.
-They were just slightly off.
+They were close, but just slightly off.
 However, I figured that I could sand the outside angles to have the remaining joints meet properly.
-(Eventually, I started using Wixey digital gauge and digital protractor to set the angle of saw blades when cutting compound miters.)
+(After this experience, I started using Wixey digital angle gauge and Wixey digital protractor to set the angle of saw blades when cutting compound miters.)

 The Apprentice and The Journeyman University